dps923/winter2020/graded-work/assign4.md

 The image below shows the response from the last query above (butter peanut natural).
 Notice its structure or packaging scheme:
 * The outer package is an object, and has ONE key-value pair, "list".
 * The value of "list" is an object.
-* Some of the values are strings, and others are numbers.
+* Some of the values of the "list" object are strings, and others are numbers.
 * The "list" object has a key named "item", and its value is an array (collection).
 * The contents of the array is a collection of objects.
-* Each object has the data we need for our app, specifically the values of "name" and "manu".
+* Each "item" object has the data we need for our app, specifically the values of "name" and "manu".

 ![Web API response example](images/a4-web-api-query-response-structure-json.png)